Young professional looks down at his mobile phone while inside a gift shop

 What information goes into your credit score?

 Because the data on your credit report determines your credit score, it can help to understand what information from your credit report influences your score and by how much.
-According to the Consumer Financial Protection Bureau, credit score depends on a few factors.
+According to the Consumer Financial Protection Bureau, your credit score depends on a few factors.
 The factors may vary depending on which credit scoring models are used to calculate the score, the data source, and the time when the data was collected.
 The credit score produced by the credit inquiry could even vary depending on what the score will be used for.

 Chart showing what makes up your credit score

-How is credit score calculated?
+How is a credit score calculated?

 Let's review how each factor impacts credit score: